mother-of-all-self-hosting/ansible-role-influxdb/docs/configuring-influxdb.md

 ## Usage

-After running the command for installation, InfluxDB becomes available at the specified hostname like `https://example.com`.
+After running the command for installation, the InfluxDB instance becomes available at the URL specified with `influxdb_hostname`.
+With the configuration above, the service is hosted at `https://influxdb.example.com`.

-[Libredirect](https://libredirect.github.io/), an extension for Firefox and Chromium-based desktop browsers, has support for redirections to InfluxDB.
-See [this section](https://github.com/httpjamesm/InfluxDB/blob/main/README.md#how-to-make-stack-overflow-links-take-you-to-influxdb-automatically) on the official documentation for more information.

-If you would like to make your instance public so that it can be used by anyone including Libredirect, please consider to send a PR to the [upstream project](https://github.com/httpjamesm/InfluxDB) to add yours to [`instances.json`](https://github.com/httpjamesm/InfluxDB/blob/main/instances.json), which Libredirect automatically fetches using a script (see [this FAQ entry](https://libredirect.github.io/faq.html#where_the_hell_are_those_instances_coming_from)).
+To get started, open the URL with a web browser, and log in to the service if `influxdb_init` is set to `true` (or configure the first user if it is not).

 ## Troubleshooting